 There are several factors causing ear disease in dogs.
 The most annoying are those producing the itching, pawing and scratching.
-Below are listed some of the most common conditions causing ear disease in dogs:
+Below are listed some of the most common conditions causing ear disease in dogs.

 The classical ear infection indeed, otitis can be external and internal.
-Other than the classical head shaking and pawing, ear infections can be pretty painful and may progress to the the middle ear even leading to deafness should it go untreated.
+Other than the classical head shaking and pawing, ear infections can be pretty painful and may progress to the the middle ear even lead to deafness should it go untreated.
 Fortunately, a course of antibiotics is all it takes to give the dog comfort in most cases.

-While not really a disease, ear mites have the potentially of causing disease.
+While not really a disease, ear mites have the potential of causing disease.
 These parasites live in the ear and can be detected thanks to the offensive odor emanated from an affected ear and thanks to the coffee ground discharge left behind.
 A course of Tresaderm may be prescribed to get rid of these annoying parasites that may cause otitis.

 These may follow antibiotic treatments and typically cause a rancid odor, brown discharge, and very inflamed ears.
 Anti-fungal treatments will be necessary treatment wise.
-In mild cases the below home remedy of water and vinegar may be helpful.
+In mild cases, the below home remedy of water and vinegar may be helpful.

 Flies may insistently bite the dog's ears especially in those dog breeds characterized by erect ears.
 The ears of these dogs will appear with crusty brown-black edges.
 The dermatitis that develops can be prevented by keeping the door indoors or applying effective insect repellents.

 Itching and pawing at the ears may be due to allergies.
 Allergies may be caused by just about anything, foods, dusts, pollens, chemicals etc. Finding the triggering allergen may be challenging, yet not impossible.
-If food allergies are suspected a trial diet may help pinpoint the offending food.
+If food allergies are suspected, a trial diet may help pinpoint the offending food.
 Anti-histamines can bring relief and in worse cases corticosteroids and steroid shots may be necessary.